Kyllonen Family Mission

 •Wisdom and anointing to teach and preach well

 •Wisdom as parents to raise our children well on the mission field

 •For a rich harvest of souls

 •For God to be glorified in our life and ministry

 Finally, we would like to extend a warm “thank you” for reading our vision and how you can become a part of it.

-Our financial partners are family, co-laborers in the privilege of serving the Lord and expanding His kingdom.
+Our prayer and financial partners are family, co-laborers in the privilege of serving the Lord and expanding His kingdom.

 Billy, Beth and kids